bazaarvoice/api-analytics/README.md

 Things to Note
 ----------------
-This sample does not make API calls to retreive and bind client data.
-Values that should be obtained from the API are hard coded in the HTMl and js files.
+This sample does not make API calls to retrieve and bind client data.
+Values that should be obtained from the API are hard coded in the HTML and js files.
 Comments have been added where the values should be obtained from the API.

 The sample works in conjunction with the [Bazzarvoice Analytics Inspector](https://github.com/bazaarvoice/magpie-inspector/) to aid clients in making sure the implementation is complete.